 Personal Traits of Successful Franchisees

 Research shows that work ethic contributes to greater immigrant entrepreneurial success than Canadian-born entrepreneurs.
-Immigrants may often demonstrate traits related to their:
+And immigrants may often demonstrate traits that relate to a:

 - positive work ethic